 Everything Coming To Netflix, Disney Plus, Prime, Hulu And HBO Max In June

-We’re almost into summer, which would usually mean that we’d be getting bombarded with the annual onslaught of big budget Hollywood blockbusters competing for audience attention and hard earned cash on a weekly basis.
-While that’s still the case to a certain extent, the schedule is a little lighter than usual due to the lingering effects of the Coronavirus pandemic.
+We’re almost into the summer, which would usually mean that we’d be getting bombarded with the annual onslaught of big budget Hollywood blockbusters competing for audience attention and hard earned cash on a weekly basis.
+And while that’s still the case to a certain extent, the schedule is a little lighter than usual due to the lingering effects of the Coronavirus pandemic.

 June 1